-Participants will discuss identity and human sexuality, and break down the difference between sex, gender, and sexual orientation.
-Specific focus will be given to identities and respecting differences.
-This workshop will be centered on respecting others, appreciating diversity, and creating safe spaces for peers.
+Participants discuss identity and human sexuality, and break down the difference between sex, gender, and sexual orientation.
+Specific focus is given to identities and respecting differences.
+This workshop is centered on respecting others, appreciating diversity, and creating safe spaces for peers.
 (Recommended for grade 7 and up)

-Through small group discussions, youth will explore the differences between healthy, unhealthy, and abusive relationships.
-Youth will learn what to do if they experience abuse, use abuse or witness abuse happening.
-They will also explore respectful and safe ways to end a relationship and ways to build a healthy relationship.
+Through facilitated discussions, youth explore the differences between healthy, unhealthy, and abusive relationships.
+Youth learn what to do if they experience abuse, use abuse, or witness abuse happening.
+They also explore respectful and safe ways to end a relationship, and ways to build a healthy relationship.
 (Recommended for grade 7 and up)

 This workshop helps youth to understand that we all have mental health and, like our physical health, have to work towards mental wellness.
-We will explore different ways stress and trauma impacts our wellbeing as well as coping strategies, including stress reduction activities, to get through hard times.
+We explore the different ways that stress and trauma impact our wellbeing, and focus on coping strategies, including stress reduction activities, to get through hard times.
 This workshop highlights resources and supports while emphasizing help-seeking when going through a hard time including when youth or their friends are having thoughts of suicide.
-(Recommended for grade 9 and up)
+(Recommended for grade 7 and up)

-With a specific focus on puberty, participants will review reproductive anatomy and identify the physical, social, and emotional changes that occur during this period of growth and development.
-This workshop features a “question box” activity, where all students will have the opportunity to receive an answer to an anonymous question.
+With a specific focus on puberty changes, participants review reproductive anatomy and identify the physical, social, and emotional changes that occur during this period of growth and development.
+This workshop features a “question box” activity, where all students have the opportunity to receive an answer to an anonymous question.
 (Recommended for grade 5)

 SEXUAL & REPRODUCTIVE HEALTH – GRADE 9+:

-This workshop will discuss important conversations to have with partners before sex including consent, safer sex options, STI testing, pregnancy options, comforts, boundaries, and expectations.
-Youth will have an opportunity to practice negotiating condom use.
-We will also review reproductive anatomy as well as the most common forms of safer sex options including abstinence, condoms, hormonal birth control, and emergency contraceptive.
+Participants identify important conversations to have with partners before sex including consent, safer sex options, STI testing, pregnancy options, comforts, boundaries, and expectations.
+We also review reproductive anatomy, as well as the most common forms of safer sex options including abstinence, condoms, hormonal birth control, and emergency contraceptive.
 (Recommended for grade 9 and up)

 SEXUALLY TRANSMITTED INFECTIONS & HIV:

-Participants will gain a broad understanding of STIs and HIV including common symptoms, testing, and treatment.
-This workshop will explore the differences between high, low, and no risk activities and demonstrate how to use condoms and sex dams.
-An emphasis will be placed on where to access condoms, sex dams, testing, and non-judgmental support.
+Participants gain a broad understanding of STIs and HIV including common symptoms, testing, and treatment.
+This workshop explores the differences between high, low, and no risk activities and includes a condom and sex dam demonstration.
+An emphasis is placed on where to access condoms, sex dams, testing, and non-judgmental support.
 (Recommended for grade 9 and up)

 For an overview of sexual health education curriculum outcomes by grade level, see the following attachment: Curriculum Overview